 If you want to keep a close eye on your food while it cooks, consider the Dreo ChefMaker.
 This high-end air fryer has a window in its basket and a light inside its cooking chamber, so you can peek inside without opening the drawer.
 It's much smaller than the similarly priced Ninja Foodi DZ550 and cooks less evenly, but it's fast and makes good-quality air-fried food.

-It has a small fan speed range with a relatively slow maximum fan speed but offers a temperature range wide enough for a variety of recipes.
+It doesn't have a very wide range of fan speeds for different cooking methods, but offers a temperature range wide enough for a variety of recipes.
 This model also has some unique features, including its 'Chef Mode' presets, which use a temperature probe and a water misting feature to automatically cook cuts of meat like steak.
 It connects with an app that lets you monitor the cooking process, look up 'Chef Mode' instructions for a variety of foods, and send cooking information to the air fryer, so all you have to do on the machine itself is press start.

 It's also expensive for an air fryer.
 If you want to save money and don't mind somewhat worse performance, the Cuisinart AIR-200 is our next-best option with a window.
 It makes less evenly air-fried food compared to the other picks listed here, but it still produces decent results.
 It's significantly cheaper than the Dreo while still allowing you to keep an eye on your dinner.